defano/digital-design/README.md

 Project | Description
 --------|---------------------------
-[blinker](blinker/) | A "hello world" project that does nothing but blink the Papilio Pro's onboard LED.
+[knight-rider](knight-rider/) | A "hello world" project that does nothing but cycle the Papilio LogicStart Megawing's eight LEDs in a pattern reminiscent of Kit from the 80s TV show Knight Rider.
 This is a good starting point for testing your toolchain and hardware.

+# Setup

+This section describes the software and optional hardware that will be used in this tutorial.

-## Hardware (Optional)
+## Hardware

 This project makes use of the Papilio Pro and Papilio LogicStart Megawing development boards.
 These can be purchased as a kit [for about $100.00 online, here](http://store.gadgetfactory.net/logicstart-megawing-papilio-bundle/).
 The Papilio Pro contains a Spartan 6 Xilinx FPGA which will accept our circuit designs; the LogicStart Megawing provides various IOs (buttons, LEDs and seven segment displays) to experiment with.